 Tendency to put on weight

-Since he is friendly and cheerful, we often tend to please this dog by giving him some treats or bones here and there.
+Since he is friendly and cheerful, we often tend to please this dog by giving him some treats here and there.
 However, it is important to be vigilant because the Golden Retriever is particularly sensitive to becoming overweight and could quickly suffer from obesity.

 Contrary to common misconceptions, "chubby" dogs are not healthy dogs.
 Adjusting daily rations is of prime importance to maintain a good physical condition and to avoid excesses.

-- Predispositions to Cancers (hemangiosarcoma, lymphoma, osteosarcoma, localized mastocytoma)
+- Predispositions to cancers (hemangiosarcoma, lymphoma, osteosarcoma, localized mastocytoma)

 - Hip and elbow dysplasia

-- Retinal atrophy/Degeneration Ocular Allergies
+- Progressive retinal atrophy/Degeneration Ocular Allergies

 - Ear infections